Search this site

 Below 100 μΩ, however, current pathways relative to the sense leads also make a difference.
 Devices calibrated using a specific geometry (like shunts) make this apparent.

-While the higher-resistance shunts were designed for a simple 4-probe connection that can be easily made with most potentiostats, the lower-impedance shunts needed a special setup to ensure proper current distribution.
-At these total impedance levels, the fractional impedance of the brass-block portion of the shunt affects how current is distributed and the measured voltage drop.
+While the higher resistance shunts were designed for a simple 4-probe connection that can be easily made with most potentiostats, the lower impedance shunts needed a special setup to ensure proper current distribution.
+At these total impedance levels the fractional impedance of the brass block portion of the shunt will affect how current is distributed and impact the measured voltage drop.

 This shunt was designed to measure current flowing from the block with the AB pair to the block with the CD pair.
-The shunt was calibrated with connections using all four bolts.
+The shunt was calibrated with connections utilizing all four bolts.

-Ideally, all of the shunts’ resistances are in the metal with a low temperature coefficient (shown in gray on the diagram).
+Ideally, all of the shunt’s resistance will be in the low temperature coefficient metal shown in grey on the diagram.
 To achieve this, the resistance of the brass blocks must be negligible.
-We found that this is not the case.
+We found this is not the case.

 We recorded three impedance spectra on the 16.67 μΩ shunt with the current carrying leads: